amazloom1/MIST4610-Project1-Group-5/README.md

 SELECT idStore, location, year_opened
 FROM Store;
 ```
-**Description**: Retrieves each store’s ID, location, and opening year.

-**Justification**: Useful for analyzing store age and expansion strategy.
+**Description**:
+- Takes information from stores relating to year opened, location, and Id

+**Justification**:
+- Uses the SELECT clause to specify which type of information is needed from the Store column.

 ### 2. Show all employees hired after 2020
 ```sql